thebreadmaker/RAG-Assistant/refactored-yodel/backend/departments/retail_digital/memory/faqs.md

 - WhatsApp: **+254717804444**

 ## 34. What is LFA?
-LFA stands for Lending For All which is also called the digital personal loan.
+LFA is for Lending For All(LFA) which is also called the digital personal loan or the Digital Loan.